 They say our eyes are the “windows to your soul,” because they reveal so much about a person.
 Unfortunately your eyes may not be looking their best and brightest due to age, loss of skin elasticity and genetics.
 Instead of looking rested, alert and in-charge, you may appear to be tired, run-down, angry or unhappy due to drooping eyelids or puffy under eye bags.
 If you fell that your eyes make you look older, sad or fatigued, you may want to consider cosmetic Eyelid Surgery (Blepharoplasty).

 How is the Eyelid Surgery or the Bleph procedure performed?

-Depending on your features and the recommendation of Dr. Anthony P. Lockwood or Dr. Avi Islur, you may have cosmetic eyelid enhancement on your upper eyelids, lower eyelids, or both.
+Depending on your features and the recommendation of Dr. Anthony P. Lockwood or Dr. Avi Islur, you may have cosmetic eyelid enhancement.
+There are 3 different surgeries you may qualify for eyelid surgery, upper eyelid surgery, lower eyelid surgery, or both upper and lower eyelid surger.
 Through a strategically placed incision, the upper eyelid procedure involves the removal of excess skin and fatty tissue.
-Because it is placed in the natural contour of the upper eyelid, the incision is camouflaged upon healing.
-Lower eyelid procedures also involve the removal of excess skin and fat.
+Because it is placed in the natural contour of the upper eyelid, the incision will be camouflaged in your natural eyelid crease upon healing.
+Lower eyelid procedures also involve the removal of excess skin and fatty tissue.
 The incision may be made just under the lower lash line or inside the lower lid.
 Through a personal consultation, Dr. Lockwood or Dr. Islur will decide the best approach for revitalizing your eyelids.